-TecSalud (CARO Development Agreement)
+TecSalud (CARO)

-Cardiol entered into a development agreement (the "CARO Development Agreement") with CARO dated August 28, 2018, for research and development of proprietary drug formulations for the treatment of heart failure.
+Cardiol entered into development agreements with CARO dated August 28, 2018 and December 15, 2023, for research and development of proprietary drug formulations for the treatment of heart failure.
 CARO is a Mexican corporation dedicated to providing clinical and scientific experimentation and consulting, as well as performing its own development activities or through third-party providers.
 TecSalud and Nano4heart are third parties through which CARO will provide its consulting and development activities for Cardiol.